samhohcm/RobotArm-Motors-Worksheet/index.md

     <div id="collapseFourF" class="collapse" data-parent="#accordion">
       <div class="card-body">

-        <p>Take out the dial from the box and place it on top of the base, right up against the motor holder.</p>
+        <p>Take out the dial from the box and place it on top of the base, right up against the motor holder like the image below.</p>

         <p><img src="images/LoudnessDial/PutDial.jpg" class="img-fluid" alt="assemblyImage"></p>